 The backpacker lifestyle for those that have yet to experience it is of pleasant homelessness.
 From check out time at our last guest house to check in time at our new hostel we share a brief and – let’s be honest, despite the picture I’m trying to summon here – very loose common bond with the gentlemen of the road in that we have no place to call our own.

-I say loose because there is a romance associated with certain types of vagabondage which is far removed from the substance abuse, urinating in shop doorways and mental problems of modern, urban homelessness.
+I say loose because there is a romance associated with certain types of vagabondage which is far removed from the tabloid image of substance abuse, urinating in shop doorways and mental problems of modern, urban homelessness.